Last updated August 30, 2022

 Scroll down to learn more about: Testing Consent, Diagnostic Testing, Order At-Home Tests, and Frequently Asked Questions.

 Testing may only occur with permission.
 You may provide us with information on your desire to opt-in or opt-out of the COVID-19 testing by completing the COVID Testing Consent form.

-Staff and students who show any symptoms or have been exposed to COVID-19 will be referred to test at their school site, a central location, or with an outside provider.
-If someone tests positive, they will be asked to isolate for at least 5 days and until symptoms have significantly improved unless asymptomatic.
+Staff and students who show any symptoms or have been exposed to COVID-19 will be referred to test for COVID-19.
+Staff and students may be referred to test at their school site, at home with BSD provided tests, or with an outside provider.
+If someone tests positive, they will be asked to isolate for at least 5 days and until symptoms have significantly improved.

 If someone tests negative, they will be asked to isolate until symptoms have improved, per the guidance in the Washington State Department of Health COVID-19 Symptom Decision Tree for Schools.

 To support access to COVID-19 testing, the federal government is providing up to four (4) rapid antigen tests to each household, starting in late January.
 Order your household’s tests at COVIDtests.gov.

 In addition.
 Washington State Department of Health has a website where you can request free, rapid, at-home COVID-19 test kits to residents of eligible communities.
 Sign up through Say Yes!
 COVID Test.